DESKTOP

 What is a paediatric functional capacity assessment?

-A paediatric functional capacity assessment (FCA) is a comprehensive assessment that looks at how a child functions in everyday activities.
-It provides a detailed understanding of a child’s strengths, support needs, and level of independence across daily life.
+A paediatric Functional Capacity Assessment (FCA) is a comprehensive occupational therapy assessment that evaluates how a child functions in everyday life.
+It provides a detailed understanding of a child's strengths, support needs, functional capacity, and participation across home, school, and community environments.

 Why might my child need a functional capacity assessment?

-A functional capacity assessment may be required to support NDIS access, planning, or plan reviews.
-It helps identify a child’s support needs and provides evidence to inform funding and goal-setting.
+A Functional Capacity Assessment may be recommended to support NDIS access, plan reviews, or funding decisions.
+It helps identify a child's functional support needs and provides evidence-based recommendations to support planning, goal setting, and participation in everyday life.

-What areas are assessed during a paediatric FCA?
+What areas are assessed during a paediatric Functional Capacity Assessment?

-An FCA may assess areas such as self-care, communication, social participation, learning, emotional regulation, mobility, sensory processing, and participation at home, school, and in the community.
+A paediatric FCA may assess areas such as self-care, communication, social participation, learning, emotional regulation, sensory processing, mobility, executive functioning, and participation across home, school, and community environments.

 What happens during a paediatric functional capacity assessment?

-The assessment process may include parent or caregiver interviews, observations, play-based and functional activities, standardised assessments where appropriate, and collaboration with educators or other professionals.
+The assessment process may include parent or caregiver interviews, observations, play-based and functional activities, standardised assessments where appropriate, and collaboration with educators and other members of your child's support team.
+Every assessment is tailored to your child's individual needs.

-Can a paediatric FCA be funded through the NDIS?
+Can a paediatric Functional Capacity Assessment be funded through the NDIS?

 Do you provide a written report after the assessment?

 Yes.
-A comprehensive written report is provided following the assessment.
-The report outlines functional strengths, support needs, and recommendations to assist with NDIS planning and decision-making.
+Following the assessment, you will receive a comprehensive written report outlining your child's functional strengths, support needs, and evidence-based recommendations to assist with NDIS planning, funding decisions, and future supports where appropriate.

 How long does a paediatric functional capacity assessment take?